eProsima/Fast-DDS-docs/docs/fastdds/getting_started/includes/what_is_rtps.rst

 Communication revolves around **Topics**, which define and label the data being exchanged.
 The topics do not belong to a specific participant.
-The participant, through the RTPSWriters, makes changes in the data published under a topic, and through the RTPSReaders receives the data associated with the topics to which they subscribe.
+The participant, through the RTPSWriters, makes changes in the data published under a topic, and through the RTPSReaders receives the data associated with the topics to which it subscribes.
 The communication unit is called **Change**, which represents an update in the data that is written under a Topic.
 **RTPSReaders/RTPSWriters** register these changes on their **History**, a data structure that serves as a cache for recent changes.